samvj/node-simple-upload/readme.md

 # Overview

-Just a simple node.js application that demonstrates HTTP-based file uploads.
+Just an example of how you might handle HTTP-based file uploads.
 The code is written in CoffeeScript.
 Files are stored using MongoDB's GridFS.
 I'm using Express.js, Hogan.js and Mongolian database lib.

 # Building